pyk/cmake-tutorial/README.md

 `src/{main,math}.cc` and `src/math.h`, the subsequent command
 will do nothing:

-    % make build
+    % make cmake-tutorial
-    make: Nothing to be done for `build'.
+    make: Nothing to be done for `cmake-tutorial'.

 this is useful when working on larger project, we only compile the object that changes.